rohitdlb/MultiAssetPortfolioAnalyser/README.md

 - US Debt Data available yearly as of 09/30 for each year (not used for analysis)
 - Bitcoin data available only since 2008 Aug 1st (not used for analysis)

+## Database
+- The project uses **sqlite3** - a **relational database** which creates a local **relational database**.
+- On Application startup, the database is created and corresponding tables as required.
+- The Database is populated using a series of utility functions on server startup by itself.
+- Once done, database creation and data population would not be required on subsequent server startups

+## Source Code Architecture
+- The web dashboard is a **Dash Application** (built on top of Flask)
+- On interaction with web dashboard, callbacks are sent to the backend.
+- Code is structured in a modular manner to enable ease and reusability.
+- Documentation (**Python docstring**) has been added for important functions
+- Code is structured in the following manner:
+  - Front-end dashboard (layout)
+  - **Controller** (callbacks)
+  - **Services** (gets request from controller).
+Multiple services are created based on their functionalities
+  - **Repository** -> responsible for DB operations